Who doesn’t love summer? Longer days, warmer weather, tax-free shopping.

 Think of it as a way to boost your savings — and a rare opportunity to get an upper hand on the taxman.

-In many of these sales tax holidays, back-to-school items are exempt items, including everything from clothes to school supplies.
+In many of these summer sales tax holidays, back-to-school items are exempt items, including everything from clothes to school supplies.
 Other states extend the savings to things like office supplies and personal computers.

 Holiday dates and the spending caps for exempt items also differ from state to state.
 So, check your state’s rules before heading to the store.
 For most of the states in the following list, you can click on the state name to learn more.

 - Alabama: July 17-19

 - Connecticut: The state has yet to formally announce dates for 2020, but last year the holiday was the week of Aug.
 18-24.

 - Iowa: Aug.
 7-8

 - Massachusetts: Aug.
 29-30